moigagoo/cliar/README.rst

     $ python git.py clone http://foo.bar -d baz
     Cloning from http://foo.bar to baz

-Read the docs at `cliar.rtfd.org <http://cliar.rtfd.org>`__

 Requirements
 ============

-Cliar runs with Python 2.6, 2.7, and 3.3+ on Windows, Linux, and Mac with not third party dependencies.
+Cliar runs with Python 3.5+ on Windows, Linux, and Mac.
+There are no external dependencies.

 Install